jmgomez/NimForUE/Readme.md

 The compiler is incredibly fast, and it's about to get faster with incremental compilation on the works.

-The performance is the same as with C++ because you are outputting C++ with zero overhead.
+The performance is the same as with C++ because you are outputting optimized C++ with zero overhead.

 Fully control the memory if you so desire (including move semantics).